Written by Tenley Haraldson. Reviewed by Sean Busch.

-Pro tip: Even diluted vinegar can etch certain stones.
+Pro Tip: Even diluted vinegar can etch certain stones.
 That's especially true when it comes to marble (see more below).

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 Some surfaces – like stainless steel and black granite countertops – are prone to noticeable streaking.
 There are two simple ways to avoid them:

 - Apply the right amount of cleaning product

 - Use clean microfiber towels.